pfiliberti/trakbox_due/README.md

 recompiling it for newer ARM based hardware.
-I have decided to use an older dev kit I had MCBSTR9 to start since it has the same type of lcd originally used in the original TRAKBOX and also has a RTC and lots of i/o and serial ports wich already have the rs-232 drivers installed.
+I have decided to use an older dev kit I had MCBSTR9 to start since it has the same type of lcd originally used in the original TRAKBOX and also has a RTC and lots of i/o and serial ports which already have the rs-232 drivers installed.

 ![mcbstr9](https://user-images.githubusercontent.com/20524747/122818201-c1e27e80-d28d-11eb-8ae6-ee3afeb111ed.jpg)

 So check back for progress and 73!